Gov. Walz expected to extend Twin Cities curfew as transit resumes

-The latest curfew in Minneapolis, St. Paul and nearby communities expired early Wednesday after a second night of relative calm more than a week following the death of George Floyd, but Gov. Tim Walz was expected to extend the curfew by at least one more day.
+After a second night of relative calm following more than a week of protests over the police-involved death of George Floyd, Gov. Tim Walz has extended the nightly curfews in Minneapolis and St. Paul until before Friday morning.

-At a news conference planned for sometime Wednesday afternoon, Walz intends to discuss the state’s response to public safety concerns in the Minneapolis and St. Paul area.
+Walz announced Wednesday that the 10 p.m. to 4 a.m. curfew would stay in effect Wednesday and Thursday nights out of public safety concerns in the Minneapolis and St. Paul area.

+"Minnesotans need more than ever to lean on their neighbors, show up for their communities, and add their voice to this urgent conversation on addressing our systemic problems," Walz said in a statement announcing the extension, which he made as Attorney General Keith Ellison on Wednesday charged three other former officers in connection with Floyd's death and upgraded one of the charges against now-fired officer Derek Chauvin to from third- to second-degree murder.

+"Yet they've made those sacrifices to stay home through the curfew to help keep our neighborhoods safe," the statement continued.

-In another sign of normalcy returning to the Twin Cities area, Metro Transit restarted some service Wednesday morning.
+In at least one sign of normalcy returning to the Twin Cities area, Metro Transit restarted some service Wednesday morning.

 Floyd's death on May 25 prompted many days of protest in large areas of Minneapolis and St. Paul that included acts of looting, arson and property damage along with peaceful expressions of grief and outrage.